by

 Is it a specific day/date (a particular day) or weekday?

-Yes -> often by (compare: months/years/periods often use on; exact clock times often use at).
+Yes -> often by (compare: months/years/periods often use next to; exact clock times often use near).

 Is it an exact clock time (hour/minute)?

-Yes -> more likely at; if it's a date/weekday, use by.
+Yes -> more likely near; if it's a date/weekday, use by.

 Is it a longer time period (month/year/season/part of day)?

-Yes -> more likely on; by is often for a specific day/date.
+Yes -> more likely next to; by is often for a specific day/date.

 Is the meaning a deadline ('no later than') or a bounded range?